Pupil Premium Funding for Disadvantaged Students

 Close collaboration with our partner primary schools will support pupils in transition from primary to secondary school.
 Alongside this a summer school runs during the summer holidays to support those pupils transitioning from primary school as well as pupils who require further support in English and mathematics.
 Students with Free School Meal entitlement and Looked After children are specifically targeted for this activity.

-Two additional members of staff support other curriculum areas with catch up and appropriate intervention.
+Two additional members of staff within the Inclusion unit support other curriculum areas with catch up and appropriate intervention.

 Revision and coursework booster sessions are in place for Key Stage 4 students to ensure support in preparation for exams is structured and fully supportive.
 Resources including ‘My Maths’ CDs and ‘I Am Learning’ will be provided for all students to support their exam preparation and personal development.
 The accelerated reading programme has proved very successful and will continue to be promoted.